adithyaraghuraman98/speechSudoku/README.md

   4. Once the board is ready, there are two main commands that must be used to play the game, these are of the form
   * "Put x in (Row, col)"

   This is the command to add an element into the board.
 Here the row is a letter ranging from A to I and the col is an integer ranging from 0 to 9.
-For example, if we want to add the number to 3 in the 2nd row 3rd column.
+For example, if we want to add the number 3 in the 2nd row 3rd column.
 We would say "Put 3 in C2".

  * "Display (row, col)"

  This is the command to go to an element in the board.
-This command will display all of the cells in the board that contain the value present in (row, com).
+This command will display all of the cells in the board that contain the value present in (row, col).

+If you wish to see a solution to the board, simply say "solution" and the game will present a solution to the existing board.
+This is done using the solve(row,col,board) method in the code.
+This is a recursive backtracking algorithm that traverses the board in an across and down fasion and tries to add a value at each index.
+If it is a valid value, then the algorithm goes on to the next index.
+If we see that we have reached the end of the board, the game is solved.
+On the other hand, if we run out of values for a given index we backtrack until the index where we can make a change.
+If we reach the beginning of the board, and run out of values, then we know that there exists no solution to the board and display that to the user.

 # Where you can get help with the project